Davidster/SOEN341Project/documentation/userstories.md

 	* Done: (Nick) Created a project entity related to one TA and many students in MySQL

 	* To do: (Nick, 2 weeks) Create php mixed with MySQL queueries to allow a TA to divide a class into groups and populate the project

+	* To do: (Someone, 2 weeks) Create UI element to be used to divide students into groups